Multidimensional Budget-Feasible Mechanism Design

 \end{proof}

 The following impossibility result under no-overbidding was shown by~\cite{ChanC14}, even for the single-dimensional \los setting.
 We include a proof in Appendix~\ref{append-impos} for completeness.

 \begin{theorem}[\cite{ChanC14}] Let $v$ be the additive valuation with $v(e)=1$ for all $e\in\gset$, and let the budget be $B=n=|\gset|$.
-Let $\mech$ be a budget-feasible mechanism. \begin{enumerate}[label=(\alph*), topsep=0ex, noitemsep, leftmargin=*] \item If $\mech$ is deterministic, then for the above $(v,B)$, there is some additive cost function $c$ for which $\mech$ obtains value at most $\optalg(v,B,c)/n$. \item If $\mech$ is budget-feasible in expectation, there is some additive cost function $c$ for which $\mech$ obtains value at most $\optalg(v,B,c)/O(\log n)$. \end{enumerate} \end{theorem}
+Let $\mech$ be a budget-feasible mechanism. \begin{enumerate}[label=(\alph*), topsep=0ex, noitemsep, leftmargin=*] \item If $\mech$ is deterministic, then for the above $(v,B)$, even assuming no-overbidding, there is some additive cost function $c$ for which $\mech$ obtains value at most $\optalg(v,B,c)/n$. \item If $\mech$ is budget-feasible in expectation, even assuming no-overbidding, there is some additive cost function $c$ for which $\mech$ obtains value at most $\optalg(v,B,c)/O(\log n)$. \end{enumerate} \end{theorem}

 The above lower bounds are obtained on instances involving a single player.
 One can therefore argue using Yao's minimax principle that the lower bounds for randomized mechanisms in Theorems~\ref{rand-overbid} and~\ref{truthexplb} (b) extend to Bayesian budget-feasible mechanisms.
 We define the Bayesian setting, and prove the following corollary, in Appendix~\ref{append-impos}.